gchq/stroom-docs/content/en/docs/install-guide/configuration/stroom-and-proxy/configuring-stroom-proxy.md

 If the proxy is configured to forward data then the forward destination(s) should be set.
 This is the `datafeed` endpoint of the downstream stroom-proxy or stroom instance that data will be forwarded to.
-This may also be te address of a load balancer or similar that is fronting a cluster of stroom-proxy or stroom instances.
+This may also be the address of a load balancer or similar that is fronting a cluster of stroom-proxy or stroom instances.
 See also [Feed status certificate configuration](#feed-status-certificate-configuration).

 ```yaml